-Very Dissatisfied Mixed Satisfied Very Satisfied Does Not Apply

-1 2 3 4 5 6

-6. The MedFT faculty attended to the process of helping me to become a university instructor and provided adequate support and direction in dealing with the associated policies and procedures.

-1 2 3 4 5 6

-7. culty attended to uate support and

-1 2 3 4 5

-8. research, supe ny education in th rvisory, clinical, a y therapy upon gra administrative

-1. 2 3 4 5

-9. Overall, how s ECU? satisfied are you v with the MedF T education and l training you 1 received at

-1 2 3 4 5

-10. How satisfied are you with the required coursework you took while in the MedFT Program?

-1 2 3 4 5

-III.
-Briefly describe the three most important qualities that are used to gauge your productivity in your current work context.
+Very Dissatisfied Mixed Satisfied Very Satisfied Does Not Apply 1 2 3 4 5 6 6. instructor and policies and pr te support and direction in dea lling with the a ssociated 1 2 3 4 5 6 7. culty attended to uate support and 1 2 3 4 5 8. research, super ny education in the visory, clinical, and the the the visory therapy upon gr administrative 1 2 3 4 5 9.
+Overall, how s ECU? atisfied are you v with the MedF T education and l training you 1 received at 1 2 3 4 5 10.
+How satisfied a Program? are you with the required cours ework you took while in the N ЛеdFT 1 2 3 4 5 iefly describe th urrent work con e three most imp text. ortant qualitie s that are used t o gauge your p productivity in • what you needed contributor to yo • ' gain during th ne program) in V. Ado ditional comme nts or suggestion s for the ECU MedFT prograr n: